Full-time: Three years or four years with 48-week work placement (N220)

 Hospitality is a global industry, where dealing with international guests may be a day-to-day occurrence.
 We support you to develop intercultural communication skills through our wide range of language courses, which you can take up as an option within the course, or as an additional award.

 In the early stages, you will explore the hospitality industry and its development from an international perspective.
 You will look into the context of human resource skills as well as the field of customer service.
 All students will develop skills in food and beverage operations.
 The development of practical skills will aid you when seeking employment in the sector and in addition to this it will give you an awareness of hospitality provision from a supervisory and management perspective.

-In Year 3 you can choose to undertake a 48-week placement.
+In Year 3 (Year 4 if you started in the Foundation Entry) you can choose to undertake a 48-week placement.
 Our dedicated placement team work with you to find you a placement opportunity that is relevant to your career aspirations.
 Our students take up a range of opportunities and have worked in four and five star hotels in China, USA and New Zealand, and the family entertainment resorts of Orlando Florida.
 You can also work throughout the UK for appropriate hospitality placements and we will support you in using them effectively through your search, application process and implementation of suitable options.

 The final year is founded on the critical and analytic study of the global hospitality industry and the needs of strategic management.
 A personal and professional development module helps to capitalize on the placement year, providing an opportunity to reflect upon achievements and plan the next stage of a professional career.
 A range of options provide some flexibility and allow students to develop and follow their interests in managing quality, tourism and events experiences.
 A culmination of your academic development is tested in an independent, research-based option which you will need to complete in the final year of your course.
 You may select a full dissertation, an independent study module or a consultancy project, or an entrepreneurial business project, following your preferences and areas of interest.